nodoubleg/can-i-order-iphone-x-yet/README.md

 This will query the Apple store API every 5 minutes for 72 hours.

-1. Update `Dockerfile` with your Twilio API info.
+1. copy `Dockerfile_example` to `Dockerfile` (or whatever) and with your Twilio API info.
 2. Run `docker build -t iphone-x-yet`
 3. `docker run -d iphone-x-yet`
+4. Order your damn iPhone.
+5. Throw this 💩 away.